henryhyunwookim/Term-Deposit-Marketing/README.md

 - We are also interested in finding customers who are more likely to buy the investment product.
 Determine the segment(s) of customers our client should prioritize.
 - What makes the customers buy?
 Tell us which feature we should be focusing more on.

+### <b>Notebook and Installation</b>

+To run Term Deposit Marketing.ipynb locally, please clone or fork this repo and install the required packages by running the following command:

+pip install -r requirements.txt

 ##### Source: Apziva